hansmarco/guacamole/hummus.md

-# A recipe for hummus
+# A recipe for hummus is horrible

 - chickpeas
 - tahini
 - olive oil
 - paprika powder
-- lomon
+- lemon